Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Looking Back Towards the Entrance of Hatshepsut's Temple

-As I toured Hatshepsut’s Temple, I saw quite a few examples of Egyptian Hieroglyphics and artwork.
+As I toured Hatshepsut’s Temple, I saw quite a few examples of Egyptian hieroglyphics and artwork.
 The columns below are some of the best examples.

 A Column with Egyptian Hieroglyphics and Artwork at Hatshepsut's Temple